-Tax Increment Areas - means one or more areas designated as a Tax Increment Area, as defined and pursuant to the procedures set forth in Section 6.12 of this Plan.
+Tax Increment Areas - means a Tax Increment Area, as defined and pursuant to the procedures set forth in Section 6.12 of this Plan.

 Tax Increment Finance (or Financing) (TIF) - means a financing mechanism which uses future revenues resulting from private investment within an established area (Tax Increment Area) to fund improvements for the public benefit.